-Next generation mobile voting for U.S. elections
+Next generation mobile voting for U.S. public elections

 Assembly Voting is part of a ground-breaking effort launched by Tusk Philanthropies to develop an end-to-end verifiable mobile voting solution for elections in the U.S. to make it easier and more accessible to vote.